GhostRicity/tCV/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-This man hierd me and didafter 50h of working a protfolio website for him, he decided to get some one for the job, while not informing the origianl developer.
+This man hired me and after 50 hours of working a portfolio website for him, he decided to hire someone else for the job, while not informing the origianl developer.

-This project was veary intresting in the sence the user whanted to  full CMS functionality in a single page, with the ability to play music on it.
-Theas lead in to some fairly complex use cases.
-After a motnh of work the client Tor, staited this.
+This project was intresting in the since the user anted to implement full CMS functionality in a single page, with the ability to play music from it.
+This lead to some fairly complex use cases.
+After a month of work the client Tor, stated the following.

-Don’t worry about it Eddy, I’ve another one on the job already.
-I’m not skilled enough to do these things myself, so there’s no need for me to try.
+*«Don’t worry about it Eddy, I’ve another one on the job already.
+I’m not skilled enough to do these things myself, so there’s no need for me to try.«*

-In this case it was not cleare is the CMS to hard to use or the client just prefers wordpres.
-Hard to comunicate client, that in the end did not pay.
+In this case it is not clear is the CMS to hard to use or the client just prefers WordPress.
+Overall a client with poor communication skills, who did not pay for the work done.